 1. Credit card spend counts towards eligible nights for earning these certificates

-One of the best perks of the World of Hyatt Credit Card is that you’ll earn 5 nights towards status annually as well as 2 nights for every $5,000 you spend on the card.
-There is no cap to the number of nights you can earn—spend $100,000 that will earn you 40 additional nights!
+One of the best perks of the World of Hyatt Credit Card is that you earn 5 nights towards status annually.
+You also receive 2 nights for every $5,000 you spend on the card.
+There is no cap to the number of nights you can earn — spend $100,000 that will earn you 40 additional nights!
 These nights not only count towards status, but also towards the milestone benefit chart.
 Not only that, the nights earned from credit card spend can be combined with nights earned from eligible Hyatt stays.

 2. The free night certificates all have different expiration dates

-There are many ways to earn free night certificates with Hyatt and they all have different category caps and different expiration dates.
+There are many ways to earn free night certificates with Hyatt and they all have different category caps and expiration dates.
 This can absolutely be confusing and the expiration dates can creep up on you quite quickly so make sure to keep tabs on them.
-Also, the expiration date means you must actually stay by this date, not simply book by the given date.

 You can earn free nights through: